Post updated 4th January 2023

 - Hosting or running events

-What is E-A-T (EAT), and why is it important for SEO?
+What is E-E-A-T (EEAT), and why is it important for SEO?

-In 2013, Google published the ‘Search Quality Guidelines’ document – a 168-page guide that gave SEOs an insight into what Google sees as a high-quality, trusted site (and would therefore value and rank highly).
-EAT is referenced throughout this document more than 130 times, so understanding EAT and its uses is vital for determining your SEO and content strategy.
+In 2013, Google published the ‘Search Quality Guidelines’ document – a 168-page guide that gave SEOs an insight into what Google sees as a high-quality, trusted site (and would therefore value and rank highly) and regularly updates the guidelines.
+In December 2022, a change was introduced to update their previous acronym (EAT, which stood for Expertise, Authority and Trust) to EEAT, which adds ‘Experience’ to the previous term.
+Understanding EEAT and its uses is vital for determining your SEO and content strategy.

 To have a high level of knowledge or skill in a particular field.
 It’s evaluated primarily at content-level, not at the website or even organisational level.
 Google is looking for content created by a subject matter expert.